Appearance

 }

-}Modules that create resources can layer additional tags on top (e.g. Name, ApplicationName) — provider default tags merge with resource-level tags, with resource-level tags taking precedence on conflict.
+}Modules that create resources can layer additional tags on top (e.g. Name, ApplicationName).
+Provider default tags merge with resource-level tags, and resource-level tags take precedence on conflict.

 hcl